snyk-labs/nodejs-goof/README.md

 ## Exploiting the vulnerabilities

-This app uses npm dependencies holding known vulnerabilities.
+This app uses npm dependencies holding known vulnerabilities, as well as insecure code that introduces code-level vulnerabilities.

+The `exploits/` directory includes a series of steps to demonstrate each one.

+### Vulnerabilities in open source dependencies

 Here are the exploitable vulnerable packages:
 - [Mongoose - Buffer Memory Exposure](https://snyk.io/vuln/npm:mongoose:20160116) - requires a version <= Node.js 8.
 For the exploit demo purposes, one can update the Dockerfile `node` base image to use `FROM node:6-stretch`.